 The largest metropolitan areas, and where the majority of the population is concentrated, includes Las Vegas, Henderson and North Las Vegas in Clark County and Reno in Washoe County.

 Most states in the US tend to follow a similar pattern when it comes to their population history.
-Explosions in numbers tend to occur throughout the 19th century and, while the increases begin to slow down in the 1900’s, the overall pattern is one of healthy growth through the 20th century as well.
+Explosions in numbers tend to occur throughout the 19th century, and while the increases begin to slow down in the 1900s, the overall pattern is one of healthy growth through the 20th century as well.

-In Nevada however, that isn’t the case and throughout the state’s history, numbers have fluctuated greatly with impressive rises followed by clear falls on a census by census basis.
+In Nevada, however, that isn’t the case and throughout the state’s history, numbers have fluctuated greatly with impressive rises followed by clear falls on a census by census basis.
 In 1860, the population of Nevada was recorded at just 6,857 but an explosion of over 500% over the next ten years took those numbers to 42,941 by 1870.
-Much of the boom was as a result of a mining boom – while other states had their Gold Rush, Nevada had its very own Silver Rush.
+Much of the boom was as a result of a mining boom -- while other states had their Gold Rush, Nevada had its very own Silver Rush.

 After the boom, though, came a devastating depression, and Nevada’s population dropped dramatically.
 In the ten years from 1880 to 1890, the population fell from over 60,000 to 47,355.
-A further fall of 10% between 1890 and 1900 reduced the population to just 42,335.
+A further decline of 10% between 1890 and 1900 reduced the population to just 42,335.

 It wasn’t until the latter half of the 20th century that changes settled down to record fairly stable increases.
 Even during this period, though, growth has been pretty spectacular by national standards.
-In every decade between 1950 and 2000 the population of Nevada grew by more than 50%.
-In fact, it’s growth of just 35% between 2000 and 2010 might be considered a bit disappointing.
+In every decade between 1950 and 2000, the population of Nevada grew by more than 50%.
+In fact, its growth of just 35% between 2000 and 2010 might be considered a bit disappointing.

 Figures released in relation to natural growth tell the story of Nevada’s recent growing population and the main contributory factor comes with net migration.
-Between 2000 and 2007 natural growth (births minus deaths) had resulted in a gain of 81,661 citizens.
+Between 2000 and 2007, natural growth (births minus deaths) had resulted in a gain of 81,661 citizens.
 However, net migration added to those numbers by an incredible 337,043.